 Electronics Engineer at the Institute for Telecommunication Sciences—10 years

 I designed and conducted experiments that answer unique questions about how human perception of aural and visual stimulus correlates to the performance of communication systems.
 I then analyzed, documented and presented the results in the appropriate conference or journal.
 Whether officially representing the U.S. Government to international standards bodies, providing consult in one of my areas of expertise, building and maintaining infrastructure, developing processes or building an entirely new research capability, I found the opportunity to solve challenging problems extremely rewarding.

 - Experiment Design, Data Analysis and Reporting

-- Co-designed 2 speech intelligibility experiments and have administered, analyzed results, and reported on 4 experiments
+- Co-designed 2 speech intelligibility experiments and have administered, analyzed, and reported on 4 others

 - Represented the U.S. Department of Commerce by presenting two reports [first, second] and informed codec selection activities for mission-critical push-to-talk functionality in 3GPP Release 13 LTE standards.

 - This effort was recognized by former Secretary of Commerce Penny Pritzker with a U.S. Department of Commerce Silver Medal Award.

 - Designed an experiment to collect performance data and thoroughly compare H.264 and H.265 performance and assess the suitability of common objective quality metrics to stand in for human perception experiments